Community Teacher Training (CTT) programme

 The CTT programme aims to support and improve the quality of teaching initiatives currently delivered, and consists of a structured programme of remote workshops specially designed for this context and led by experienced teacher trainers.

-The approach taken in the training is a flexible, modular one.
-Over the course of between 6 to 12 weeks, workshops take place weekly via Zoom with the technological and facilitative support of a local partner organisation.
-The modular structure covers core classroom competencies, structuring a lesson, and activities for the classroom.
+The approach taken in the training is flexible and designed to meet the specific needs of the trainee teachers.
+Over the course of between 3 to 12 weeks, workshops take place weekly via Zoom with the technological and facilitative support of a local partner organisation.
+Materials covered typically include core classroom competencies, structuring a lesson, and activities for the classroom, among other topics.

 After the programme's end, the Mentorship Programme is introduced.
 Each of the trainees is offered the opportunity to have an individual mentor - a qualified teacher with experience in this context - to support them with their progress along the programme, their teaching, and their professional goals.